sbb-design-systems/digital.sbb.ch/src/en/design-system/legacy/components/tab/variants-states.md

   alt: 'Image of a tab, with quantity indicator',
   title: 'Tab, with quantity indicator'
 }) }}

-* The quantity indicator provides information about how many entries a list in the content of the tab shows.{.lead}
+* The quantity indicator provides information about how many entries a list in the content of the tab shows. {.lead}
-* The quantity indicator only contains numbers and is a maximum of three digits.{.lead}
+* The quantity indicator only contains numbers and is a maximum of three digits. {.lead}

 ## Specification
 {{ specificationLinks({